 The amount of restaurants to choose from in Philadelphia can seem daunting at first.
 Here’s how we broke it down and ended up enjoying some of the best of all worlds.

-We stayed in the Historic District, or also known as Old City, Philadelphia.
-My goal was to be as close to our hotel as possible, so we can walk home from dinner.
+We stayed in the Historic District, also known as Old City, Philadelphia.
+My goal was to be as close to our hotel as possible, so we can walk home after dinner.

 Narrowing down our options, I found two that stood out the most and turned out to be just what we were looking for.

 Positano Coast – This restaurant is 100% Italian Mediterranean cuisine.
-The restuarant itself is one of the most beautiful places we’ve visited.
-We truly felt like we were in the Amalfi coast of Italy.
+The restaurant itself is one of the most beautiful places we’ve visited.
+We truly felt like we were on the Amalfi coast of Italy.

 Note: If it’s not raining or cold out, sit in the lounge area.

 City Tavern – This is now a tradition of mine to find the most historic, true-to-the-area restaurants.
 And you can’t get any more authentic than with City Tavern.
 Chef Walter Staib has made a point to fully preserve the gastronomy of this place as it was during the Revolution era.

 The building itself was opened in the 18th Century with patrons ranging from Ben Franklin, George Washington, John Hancock, and many more.